Careers360 Logo

 MBA Tourism and Hospitality Fees

-The fees of MBA Tourism and Hospitality Management depends on the type of college (private or public) the individual is applying for.
+The fees for an MBA in Tourism and Hospitality Management depend on the type of college (private or public) the individual is applying to.
 The average fees range from Rs 1.90 Lakhs to Rs 5.30 Lakhs.
 Candidates are advised to go through the official website of the college for all the course details.

 MBA Tourism and Hospitality Scope

-Cabin Crew: Cabin Crew also known as Flight Attendant are professionals who ensure the safety and comfort, and satisfaction of the passengers.
-They are responsible for answering passengers’ questions, and offering assistance.
-They also monitor the cabin frequently for the entire duration of the fight.
+Cabin Crew: Cabin Crew, also known as Flight Attendants, are professionals who ensure the safety, comfort, and satisfaction of the passengers.
+They are responsible for answering passengers’ questions and offering assistance.
+They also monitor the cabin frequently for the entire duration of the flight.

-Event Manager: Event Managers are professionals who are responsible for smooth running of an event from its beginning till the end.
+Event Manager: Event Managers are professionals who are responsible for the smooth running of an event from its beginning to the end.
 They play an important role in planning the event according to the requirements, target audience, and objectives.
-They also suggest various ways to enhance the event’s success, and prepare budgets.
+They also suggest various ways to enhance the event’s success and prepare budgets.

 MBA Tourism and Hospitality Salary